theupdateframework/taps/tap4.md

 repository- or root-level delegation.

-As a helpful side-effect, the proposed pinning feature also addresses the problem of private metadata.
+As a helpful side-effect, the proposed pinning feature also addresses the problem of [how to keep certain metadata private](#hiding).
 In the current TUF spec, there is no way to hide all information about the existence of other metadata in the system.
 This is a problem in a multi-tenant scenario where knowledge of meta-metadata could be sensitive (e.g. timing of creating a target, names of targets, etc).

 # Specification